gstlearn/gstlearn/README.md

     cmake --build build --target uninstall

+or faster:

+    make uninstall

 ### Generate the Documentation

 The Doxygen HTML documentation is optional (not included in the installation by default).
 If you want to generate it, execute the command:

     cmake --build build --target doxygen

+or faster:

+    make doxygen

 The documentation is then available by opening the following HTML file with your favorite web-browser: